datavis-tech/reactive-model/README.md

 }, "firstName, lastName");
 ```

-When invoking the model instance as a function with three arguments,
+Reactive functions are created by invoking `my` with three arguments,

- * the first argument is the output property name,
+ 1 the output property name,
- * the second argument is the reactive function callback,
+ 2 the reactive function callback,
- * the third argument is a comma-delimited list of input property names.
-Could also be an array of strings
+ 3 a comma-delimited list of input property names (could also be an array of strings).

 The comma-delimited format was chosen so developers can easily copy-paste between the callback arguments and the input property names specification.
 The input property names specification is required because inferring the property names from function arguments breaks under minification.